Mad River Glen, Vermont

 Mad River Glen Review

 We skied Mad River Glen as part of a 3-resort east coast trip in January, 2019.
-It turns out to have been a great time to go.
+It turned out to be a great time to go.
 Cold temps, no rain and a well above average snowpack made for some stellar conditions.
 This resort depends largely on natural snowfall and has a very limited grooming operation, so you will be skiing on whatever nature provides.
 That means you better be lucky if you have to plan your trip well in advance like we did.
-This season was the longest in Mad River Glens 70-year history, which gives you an idea of how abnormally great it was.
+That season was the longest in Mad River Glens 70-year history, which gives you an idea of how abnormally great it was.

 The most difficult run on the mountain is “Paradise”.
-This is often considered to be the most difficult run in the East on lists I’ve seen.
-It’s gladed, narrow, steep, and full of rocks and ice falls that in some cases must be skied (or aired) since there is no way around.
+This is often considered to be the most challenging run in the East on lists.
+It’s gladed, narrow, steep, and full of rocks and ice falls that in some cases must be skied (or aired) since there is no way around those.
 Getting to the bottom unscathed will give you a great sense of accomplishment!

 We felt like we had the whole mountain to ourselves on several of those Chair 1 rides since we were nearly the only people riding it.
 I think we met just about everyone on the mountain that day and it was fun talking and having lunch in the main lodge with the 20 or so people that were skiing.
 The food is standard ski area fare, but was cheap and well made.
 The lodge itself is tiny and ancient, but it’s a family-style dining experience that reminds me of growing up skiing in Western New York at the small local areas there.